555Ritesh/Pranayscreation/README.md

-Note : Here the signup and login page will not work beacause it requires XAMPP server active and have to setup MySQL and Apache
+Note : Here the signup and login page will not work beacause it requires XAMPP activated and have to start MySQL and Apache servers.